rx-angular/rx-angular/apps/docs/docs/state/tutorials/increment-a-value.md

 # Logic comparison - Increment a Value

 This snippet compares 3 different implementations of the same problem.
 It serves as a small refactoring guide and shows the difference of imperative and declarative/reactive programming.

-This snippet uses the `rxLet` directive (`@rx-angular/template`, not released yet) as replacement for angular's `async` pipe.
+This snippet uses the `rxLet` directive as replacement for Angular's `async` pipe.
 All examples will work with the `async`.

 **Problem**: